milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

 Where we send your information

 We are a Canadian company, but we work with and process data about individuals across the world.
-To operate our business, we may send your personal information outside of your state, province, or country, including to the United States.
+To operate our business, we may send your Personal Data outside of your state, province, or country, including to the United States.
 This data may be subject to the laws of the countries where we send it.
 We take steps to protect your information when we send your information across borders.

-Depending on whether you are a merchant, customer, partner, user or visitor, please refer to our supplemental privacy policies, as relevant.
+Depending on whether you are a merchant, consumer, partner, or visitor, please refer to our supplemental privacy policies, as relevant.

 Transfers outside of Europe and Switzerland

-If you are located in the EEA, the UK, or Switzerland, your personal information is received by our Irish affiliate, Shopify International Ltd. Your information is then sent to other Shopify locations and to service providers who may be located in other regions, including Canada (where we are based) and the United States.
-When we send your personal information outside of the EEA, UK or Switzerland, we do so in accordance with applicable law.
+If you are located in the EEA, the UK, or Switzerland, your Personal Data is received by our Irish affiliate, Shopify International Ltd. Your information is then sent to other Shopify locations and to service providers who may be located in other regions, including Canada (where we are based) and the United States.
+When we send your Personal Data outside of the EEA, UK or Switzerland, we do so in accordance with applicable law.

-If you are in the EEA, the UK, or Switzerland, when we send your personal information to Canada it is protected under Canadian law, which the European Commission has found adequately protects your information.
-If we then send this personal information outside of Canada (for example, when we send this information to our Subprocessors), this information is protected by contractual commitments that are comparable to those provided in the Standard Contractual Clauses.
+If you are in the EEA, the UK, or Switzerland, when we send your Personal Data to Canada it is protected under Canadian law, which the European Commission has found adequately protects your information.
+If we then send this Personal Data outside of Canada (for example, when we send this information to our Subprocessors), this information is protected by contractual commitments that are comparable to those provided in the Standard Contractual Clauses.

-Finally, while we do what we can to protect your information, we may at times be legally required to disclose your personal information (for example, if we receive a valid court order).
+Finally, while we do what we can to protect your information, we may at times be legally required to disclose your Personal Data (for example, if we receive a valid court order).
 For information about how we respond to such orders, please review our Guidelines for Legal Requests.

 How long do we retain your information

-We will retain your personal data only for as long as necessary to fulfill the purposes for which we have collected it.
-To determine the appropriate retention period, we consider the amount, nature and sensitivity of your personal data, the potential risk of harm from unauthorized use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means and the applicable legal requirements.
-We will also retain and use your personal information to the extent necessary to comply with our legal obligations, resolve disputes and enforce our policies.
+We will retain your Personal Data only for as long as necessary to fulfill the purposes for which we have collected it.
+To determine the appropriate retention period, we consider the amount, nature and sensitivity of your Personal Data, the potential risk of harm from unauthorized use or disclosure of your Personal Data, the purposes for which we process your Personal Data and whether we can achieve those purposes through other means and the applicable legal requirements.
+We will also retain and use your Personal Data to the extent necessary to comply with our legal obligations, resolve disputes and enforce our policies.
 If you stop using our services or if you delete your account with us, we will delete your information or store your information in an aggregated and anonymized format.

-Depending on whether you are a merchant, customer, partner, user or visitor, please refer to our supplemental privacy policies, as relevant, for further details on the retention of your personal information.
+Depending on whether you are a merchant, consumer, partner, or visitor, please refer to our supplemental privacy policies, as relevant, for further details on the retention of your Personal Data.

 Our use of Machine Learning